Bubblin-Superbooks/bookiza.cli/README.markdown

 # Advantage
 Bookiza cuts your book writing & publishing time down by half.
-By HALF!, no less.
-Bringing in some of the best design and development techniques in the world, bookiza will turn your saga into a timeless product, an eternal journey of … no wait, an offline-first, well-paginated simple book app.
+By _half_, no less!
+Porting some of the best design and development techniques from the world of rapid app development, Bookiza will let you develop your story (novel, comics, magazine or textbook) into a timeless product, an eternal journey for readers to share an enjoy… no wait, an 'offline-first' + 'iPad-first' codex book app called [Superbook](https://bubblin.io/docs/format).

-Get your developer & designer friends to work and collaborate with you.
+Now you can get your developer & designer friends to collaborate on your book for a proper layout and [referential accessibility](https://bubblin.io/blog/referential-accessibility).

-Produce delightful books that work [everywhere](https://bubblin.io/support)!
+Produce delightful books that work [everywhere](https://bubblin.io/support) and for everyone!

 > Visit the [Bookiza Website](https://bookiza.io) for more details.

 ### Support

 Books written using Bookiza are [supported](https://bubblin.io/support) on every major device, tablet and desktop out there.
-All it needs is a modern browser and an Internet connection (This will change!).
+All it needs is a modern browser and an Internet connection to load the first time.

-Here are some [demo books](https://bubblin.io/books) created by our community.
+Here are some [demo books](https://bubblin.io/) with varying implementations of layout, line-tracking and responsive effects.

 Despite ubiquity our effort with superbooks points mostly to yielding best reading experiences on tablets i.e. iPads(iOS 7+), Kindle 3 (Silk) and Android 5.0+ phablets.
 Because, well, even though it's great to support desktops, smartphones, TVs and whatnot, the most ideal situation and surface for reading books is the tablet.